Funding your startup is now a piece of cake

 Crowdfunding involves the participation of many.
 We have the people or organizations that propose the ideas and projects to be funded, and the crowd of people who support the proposals.
 Crowdfunding is then supported by an organization (the “platform”), which brings together the project initiator and the crowd.

-There are many types of crowdfunding.
+There are many types of crowdfunding, which you can resort to for funding your startup.
 I’ll take you through them and give you some examples.

 - Equity-based crowdfunding is a type of crowdfunding in which investors buy equity (or convertible debt) in startups.
 This type of funding can only come from “accredited” investors, who meet some thresholds of wealth or income.
 In this category we have AngelList and FundersClub.